ArrowOS/blog/_posts/2018-10-15-gerrit-guide.md

 Once you have verified your SSH keys and a successful connection with gerrit, you're ready to submit patches.

-##### Below is an example showing how to submit a commit to **android_vendor_arrow** repo on ArrowOS gerrit:
+##### Below is an example showing how to submit a commit to **arrow_infrastructure_devices** repo on ArrowOS gerrit:
-This example commit shows you how to add a device to official list.
+This example commit shows you how to add a device to official list or community devices list.

+**If you have arrow source synced:**
 From the root of your source:
 {% highlight bash %}
-cd vendor/arrow/
+cd arrow/infrastructure/devices
 {% endhighlight %}
+**OR**
+{% highlight bash %}
+git clone https://github.com/ArrowOS/arrow_infrastructure_devices arrow/infrastructure/devices
+cd arrow/infrastructure/devices
+{% endhighlight %}

-Now make your changes, i.e. here we edit the **arrow.devices** file to add the device codename and build type.<br>
+Now make your changes, i.e. here we edit the **arrow.devices** OR **arrow-community.devices** file to add the device codename and build type.<br>
 Once you have finished doing the changes
 {% highlight bash %}
 git add .
-git commit -m "vendor: added xyz device to official"
+git commit -m "devices: Add xyz device"
 {% endhighlight %}
 This will generate a commit with the changes you have made.

 ##### Now to push the changes:
 {% highlight bash %}
-git push ssh://USERNAME@review.arrowos.net:29418/ArrowOS/android_vendor_arrow HEAD:refs/for/arrow-8.x
+git push ssh://USERNAME@review.arrowos.net:29418/ArrowOS/android_vendor_arrow HEAD:refs/for/arrow-10.0
 {% endhighlight %}
-Here **android_vendor_arrow** is the repository name and arrow-8.x is the branch, change them accordingly to the repo and branch you're trying to push to.<br>
+Here **arrow_infrastructure_devices** is the repository name and arrow-10.0 is the branch, change them accordingly to the repo and branch you're trying to push to.<br>

-If you receive a message saying missing change id in the commit then read the error message carefully and do the exact step shown in the hint of the error message and push again.
+If you receive a message saying **missing change id in the commit** then read the error message carefully and do the exact step shown in the hint of the error message and push again or copy paste the below line.

+from the root of the repository folder
+{% highlight bash %}
+curl -Lo .git/hooks/commit-msg http://review.arrowos.net/tools/hooks/commit-msg

+chmod u+x .git/hooks/commit-msg
+{% endhighlight %}

-With that your commit should be visible on ArrowOS gerrit for review.<br>
+With that your commit should be visible on [ArrowOS gerrit](review.arrowos.net) for review.<br>
 If you still have issues please contact anyone from the ArrowOS team.<br>
 <br>
 Last but not the least, it is important that port **29418** on your network should be open else you will receive an error saying "no route to host".